DBS Changes 2023 Explained and the New DBS Changes 2026 for the Self-Employed

 A self-employed tutor working with children, a freelance therapist operating in schools, or a personal care assistant supporting adults at home could all be performing regulated activity.
 Yet they were structurally blocked from accessing the correct level of DBS check.

 Some Umbrella Bodies offered limited workarounds, but these relied on guidance rather than statute.
 They were inconsistent, cautious, and often unavailable.
-The DBS changes 2023 did not resolve this.
-The DBS changes 2026 do.
+The DBS changes made in 2023 did not resolve this.
+The DBS changes in 2026 do.

 Enhanced DBS Eligibility After the DBS Changes 2026